jsabater/calabruix/content/posts/proxmox/pve/nfs/server/index.md

 | `Async IO`        | `io_uring` | `io_uring` | `io_uring` | Most compatible and reliable               |
 | `Discard`         | Yes        | Yes        | Yes        | Enable TRIM/UNMAP                          |

-> Regarding the data disk, by choosing `zfspool` as storage, the assistant creates a ZFS volume (zvol) instead of a virtual disk.
+> Regarding the data disk, by choosing `zfspool` as storage, the assistant creates a ZFS volume (ZVOL) instead of a virtual disk.

 Incidentally, in the node where this VM is being provisioned we have allocated 4-8 GB for ZFS ARC via `/etc/modprobe.d/zfs.conf`: